symfony/symfony-docs/contributing/documentation/standards.rst

 Language Standards
 ------------------

-* Capitalize the first letter of any heading and the first letter of all nouns and adjectives afterwards (verbs are lowercase);
+* For sections, use the following rule for capitalization:
+  `Capitalization of the first word, and all other words, except for closed-class words`_:
+    The Vitamins are in my Fresh California Raisins
 * Do not use `Serial (Oxford) Commas`_;
 * You should use a form of *you* instead of *we* (i.e. avoid the first person point of view: use the second instead).

 .. _`the Sphinx documentation`: http://sphinx-doc.org/rest.html#source-code
 .. _`Twig Coding Standards`: http://twig.sensiolabs.org/doc/coding_standards.html
+.. _`Capitalization of the first word, and all other words, except for closed-class words`: http://en.wikipedia.org/wiki/Letter_case#Headings_and_publication_titles
 .. _`Serial (Oxford) Commas`: http://en.wikipedia.org/wiki/Serial_comma